Mitchell's Nursing Home

 Appropriately Uses Anti-Psychotic Medication

-This metric gauges the percentage of long-term stay patients receiving antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these medications are being used appropriately.
-In some cases, excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior.
+This is the percent of patients prescribed antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to confirm these medications are being used appropriately.
+In some situations, increased usage of these drugs may indicate that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication